Amazon Virtual Private Cloud

-Amazon Virtual Private Cloud (VPC) is a commercial cloud computing service that provides a virtual private cloud, by “provisioning a logically isolated section of Amazon Web Services (AWS) Cloud”.
-Enterprise customers are able to access the Amazon Elastic Compute Cloud (EC2) over an IPsec based virtual private network.
+Amazon Virtual Private Cloud (VPC) is a commercial cloud computing service that provides a virtual private cloud, by provisioning a logically isolated section of Amazon Web Services (AWS) Cloud.
+Enterprise customers can access the Amazon Elastic Compute Cloud (EC2) over an IPsec based virtual private network.
 Unlike traditional EC2 instances which are allocated internal and external IP numbers by Amazon, the customer can assign IP numbers of their choosing from one or more subnets.
-By giving the user the option of selecting which AWS resources are public facing and which are not, VPC provides much more granular control over security.
-For Amazon it is “an endorsement of the hybrid approach, but it's also meant to combat the growing interest in private clouds”.

 Comparison to private clouds

 Amazon Virtual Private Cloud aims to provide a service similar to private clouds using technology such as OpenStack or HPE Helion Eucalyptus.
 However, private clouds typically use technology such as OpenShift application hosting and various database systems.
-Cloud security experts warn that there can be compliance risks, such as a loss of control or service cancellation in using public resources which do not exist with in-house systems.
+Cloud security experts warn that there can be compliance risks, such as a loss of control or service cancellation in using public resources that do not exist with in-house systems.
 If transaction records are requested from Amazon about a VPC using a national security letter they may not be legally allowed to inform the customer of the breach of the security of their system.
 This would be true even if the actual VPC resources were in another country.
 The API used by AWS is only partly compatible with that of HPE Helion Eucalyptus and is not compatible with other private cloud systems, so migration from AWS may be difficult.
-This has led to warnings of the possibility of lock-in to a specific technology.
+This has led to warnings of the possibility of a lock-in to a specific technology.

 IP Addressing

 IP Addressing in Amazon Virtual Private Cloud (VPC) refers to the assignment of IP addresses to the resources within a VPC.
-VPC is Amazon Web Services' (AWS) solution for providing isolated network environments for AWS resources.
+VPC is Amazon Web Services (AWS) solution for providing isolated network environments for AWS resources.
 IP addresses in a VPC are used for communication between resources within the VPC, as well as for communication between the VPC and the Internet.

 There are two types of IP addresses used in a VPC: private IP addresses and public IP addresses.
 Private IP addresses are used for communication between instances within the VPC, while public IP addresses are used for communication between the VPC and the Internet.

-Amazon VPC provides several options for IP address management, including the use of IPv4 and IPv6 addresses, automatic assignment of private IP addresses, and the ability to assign static private IP addresses.
+Amazon VPC provides several options for IP address management, including the use of IPv4 and IPv6 addresses, the automatic assignment of private IP addresses, and the ability to assign static private IP addresses.
 Additionally, Amazon VPC provides the option to associate Elastic IP addresses with instances to ensure persistent public IP addresses.

 By using Amazon VPC, customers can have full control over the network configuration of their AWS resources, providing increased security and isolation compared to the traditional shared-tenancy model of public cloud computing.